 SCREEN: File name is being changed and set of spectra is being obtained.

-Then increase the cooling gas flow rate by more than or equals to 30 liters per hour, as needed to stabilize at the next temperature, and decrease the target temperature by 10 Kelvin.
+Then increase the cooling gas flow rate by more than or equal to 30 liters per hour, as needed to stabilize at the next temperature, and decrease the target temperature by 10 Kelvin.

 SCREEN: Flow rate and temperature are being added.